 - Karlovy Vary- I didn’t actually go on this myself, but it is an option for you.
 It is a spa town, so could be a relaxing day for you if you’re tired of sightseeing.

 - Český Krumlov- Ever since my parents came back from their first European adventure together last year and I saw the pictures from Cesky Krumlov I was dying to get there, and it did not disappoint!
-I took so many pictures I will write a separate blog post on this.
+I have written a separate travel guide here.

 - When to visit- If you are visiting Prague in the summer months, be prepared for crowds.
 If you can help it, don’t visit on the weekend.
 I got in on a Wednesday and the town was busy, but not impossible to move through.
 I even managed to get some great pictures without people blocking my view.
 My brother got in to Prague on a Friday night and when we went back into town on Sunday together, we couldn’t even move!
 We left, and he had to revisit properly when I had left.